 Sheridan College

 Sheridan’s student population is 28.97 percent international, with students from more than 110 countries.
-They have a graduate employment rate of over 82 percent, and an employer satisfaction rate of 94 percent.
+The college offers a wide range of programs including many that are Post-Graduation Work Permit eligible.

 What Students Are Saying